Van Wagner & Wood Home Page

 Immediately!
 By immediately hiring a very experienced drunk driving attorney, such as Attorney Tracey Wood, your charges may well be greatly reduced or even eliminated.

 While there may be some arguments that you can make in your defense, or mistakes that were made by the police, your chance of successfully making those arguments or finding those mistakes is much greater if you have an attorney assisting you sooner, rather than later.
 Invoke your right to remain silent, and ask to speak to an attorney.
 If you are facing an OWI charge, an attorney may be your only hope.
-Call us 24 hours a day at 608-284-1200 or email attorneys@vanwagnerandwood.com for a free and confidential initial consultation.
+Call us 24 hours a day at or email for a free and confidential initial consultation.

 How long do I have before I hire an attorney?

-It is vitally important to contact attorneys@vanwagnerandwood.com immediately after receiving a citation for an OWI if you depend upon or are concerned about protecting your future driving privileges.
+It is vitally important to contact immediately after receiving a citation for an OWI if you depend upon or are concerned about protecting your future driving privileges.

 I hired Van Wagner & Wood after the 10 day deadline.
 Now what?